BHashemi2021/MechaCar_Statistical_Analysis/README.md

 •	There is a summary of the t-test results across all manufacturing lots and for each lot (5 pt)

-Deliverable 4
-After you’ve completed the technical analysis for each deliverable, provide a short summary of the results in the README.md of the analysis.
-For the final deliverable, you’ll write up a short description of the study design for additional statistical analysis.
-In the written summaries, we would like you to think critically about your analysis, not demonstrate mastery of automotive manufacturing.

 ## Study Design: MechaCar vs Competition
 1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.